HapyM3al/my_mikrotik/README.md

 ## ltap mini lte mode button

 this is probably my favourite one for some reason. its simple enough, the ltap mini has a mode button, this can be programmed to basically do whatever floats your goat.
 Mine is sim slot changing, this will change sim slot used every time its pressed, this logs a message and as well.
 It assumes APN is the same for both sims and as well auth method.

+## ansible

+as it says, this is my ansible config, this works perfect for me.